fair-ease/book-terriamap-challenge/book/01-narrative-content/01_introduction.md

 services.
 Terriamap has support for Open Geospatial Consortium (OGC) web services, various file formats and Web APIs and also some catalogue data sources like OGC CSW and CKAN.
-A Terriamap Instance is configured through creating “Catalogue Groups” and “Catalogue items” in the init json file (e.g. the “simple.json” example).
+A Terriamap Instance is configured through creating “Catalog Groups” and “Catalog items” in the init json file (e.g. the “simple.json” example).
 A catalogue item can be any number of different spatial data sources, for example a data layer created from a CSV file with latitude, longitude and parameter fields,